 Erik Brynjolfsson, director of the MIT Initiative on the Digital Economy (USA)

-Machine learning has progressed tremendously over the past decade, but productivity growth in the United States has declined by 2004% since 50.
-It is not uncommon with powerful new general purpose technologies to see a decline in productivity growth first followed immediately by an increase in productivity.
+Machine learning has advanced tremendously over the past decade, but since 2004, productivity growth in the United States has declined by 50%.
+It is not uncommon with powerful new general purpose technologies to first see a decline in productivity growth followed immediately by an increase in it.
 It takes time.
-With the steam engine there was the rise of industrialization.
-With electricity, factories have been totally reinvented.
-Computers have obviously changed many aspects of society, but ecommerce is still a minority of total retail, 25 years after Amazon started.
-For this reason, machine learning will also take a while to propagate through the economy.
-What is needed are investments in new skills and businesses that are willing to fundamentally rethink their supply chains, their customer relationships, and the type of products and services they offer.
+With the steam engine came the rise of industrialization.
+With electricity, factories were totally reinvented.
+Computers have obviously changed many aspects of society, but e-commerce is still a minority of total retail, 25 years after Amazon started.
+This is why machine learning will also take a while to propagate through the economy.
+What is needed are investments in new skills and businesses that are willing to fundamentally rethink their supply chains, their relationships with customers and the type of products and services they offer.
 When they do, conceivably by 2030, productivity will skyrocket.

 Africa will be a testing ground for human-robot coexistence